real-tintin/ugglan/doc/source/drone.rst

 ---------------
 The drone's top level software design can be seen as a task manager, (asynchronous and synchronous) solving the producer and consumer problem.
-Where the producers are the sensors (IMU, ESC and RC).
-And where the control loop, data logging etc. are the consumers, see :numref:`drone_sw_design`
+Where the producers are the sensors (IMU, ESC etc.).
+And where the control loop, data logging etc. are the consumers, see :numref:`drone_sw_design`.

 .. _drone_sw_design:
 .. mermaid::